 Of course, way too many people engage in nutrition without being qualified to do so.

 Of course, there are bad nutritionists as well.

-But the nutritionists who know what they're doing (base their recommendations on quality scientific literature) are mostly in agreement.
-Maybe not in every little detail, but in the larger picture – yes.
-And the larger picture is what really matters and makes the difference.
+But the nutritionists who know what they're doing (who base their recommendations on quality scientific literature) are mostly in agreement.
+Maybe not in every little detail, but in the larger picture – they are.
+And the larger picture is what really matters and makes the real difference.

 Remember: we still don't know everything.
 But we know more by the day.
 We know enough to recommend a healthy diet and not claim there is one universal perfect diet.

-Most dietary information that can be found online or in the media is distorted or incorrect.
+Most dietary information found online or in the media is distorted or incorrect.
 This almost completely disables a non-professional from finding their way around and creating a really healthy diet for themselves.

 Collecting information is not enough to immunize the brain from dietary myths.
 Smart people believe in them as well.
 They are trained to defend their beliefs at all cost, regardless of their (un)foundedness.

-So I promptly react to promoting pseudo science and I propagate the scientific and verified information.
-I promote the comeback of belief in experts.
+So I promptly react to promoting pseudo science and I propagate scientific and verified information.
+I promote the comeback of trust in experts.